OpenRailAssociation/osrd-website/content/docs/explanation/netzgrafik-editor/_index.en.md

   end
 ```

-Since OSRD is the only source of truth (= data source), NGE has be updated as very last action, to be aligned with the timetable current state, and to get the updated microscopic calculations from OSRD.
+Since OSRD is the only source of truth (= data source), NGE has to be updated as very last action, to be aligned with the timetable current state, and to get the updated microscopic calculations from OSRD.

 More precisely, when a change is made in NGE: